HL7/fhir-exchange-routing-ig/input/pages/specification.md

 - be a valid [FHIR service base URL](https://www.hl7.org/fhir/http.html#root)
 - be a unique URL associated only with the destination.

+**Note: Handling when an HIE plays the role of an aggregator.** In the case where the HIE is the entity serving the FHIR resources (acting as an aggregator that stores/serves the resources to the originator, and there is no visibility to the source systems):

+- The HIE is considered the destination, the public URL is that of the HIE, and the source entities would not be visible in the exchange

 #### Sharing of URLs among the destination and partner intermediaries